 Beach or Mountains?
 7 Stunning Destinations that Deliver the Best of Both Worlds

-When choosing the ideal destination for a gorgeous getaway, many travellers find themselves with a difficult dilemma: a pristine sandy beach or a breathtaking mountain vista?
-For those who find the prospects of sunning on the shore as appealing as hiking the slopes, you’re not alone.
-In fact, 42% of global travellers want to take a beach vacation in 2019, while 35% say that the presence of mountainous areas is an important factor in picking a destination*.
-With that in mind, Booking.com, the digital travel leader connecting travellers with the widest choice of unique places to stay, a range of must-do travel experiences and seamless transport options, has delved into its more than 28 million listings across more than 150,000 destinations to identify some of the most spectacular spots where beach and mountains meet.
-With lush tropical rainforests, epic peaks, crystal clear water and miles of sand all available within close proximity, you really can enjoy the best of both worlds for your next vacation.
+Our imminent return to travel presents a small dilemma: when planning the ideal destination for a gorgeous getaway as it becomes safe to travel again, opt for a pristine sandy beach or a breathtaking mountain vista?
+For those who find the prospects of sunning on the shore as appealing as hiking the mountains, you’re not alone.
+In fact, 65% of US travelers believe great beaches are a key travel motivation vacation in 2021, while 56% say that the presence of mountainous areas is an important factor in picking a destination*.
+With that in mind, Booking.com has delved into its more than 28 million listings across more than 152,000 destinations to identify some of the most spectacular spots where beach and mountains meet.
+With lush tropical rainforests, epic peaks, crystal clear water and miles of sand all available within close proximity, you really can enjoy the best of both worlds when planning your next vacation for when it’s safe to do so.

 Soufrière, St Lucia, Lesser Antilles

 For an idyllic destination that combines impossibly Instagrammable beaches with hiking routes through lush tropical forests, look no further than the Caribbean paradise of St. Lucia.
-After a dip in those enticing blue waters, adventure lovers can opt for an invigorating hike across Gros Piton, a UNESCO World Heritage listed site and one of two volcanic peaks on the island.
-Starting from the village of Fond Gens Libre, it takes about two hours (one-way) to reach the summit at nearly half a mile above sea level (2,619 feet or 798 meters).
+After a dip in the enticing blue waters, adventurers can opt for an invigorating hike across Gros Piton, a UNESCO World Heritage listed site and one of two volcanic peaks on the island.
+Starting from the village of Fond Gens Libre, it takes about two hours (one-way) to reach the summit at nearly half a mile above sea level (2,619 feet).
 The one-of-a-kind panoramic views from the top are definitely well worth the effort!

 The small, unspoiled Greek island of Ithaca is renowned from Homer’s Odyssey as the mythological homeland of the story’s hero, Odyssesus.
 Free from the crowds that descend on some of Greece’s more popular vacation destinations, the quiet island is dotted with pretty pebbly beaches buffeted by turquoise waters and charming historic villages that stand sentinel across the more mountainous interior.
 Getting around Ithaca is best done by car, as the island is relatively small and easy enough to navigate.
 There are a number of scenic routes to explore, including from Vathy to Stavros, with recommended pit stops at Anogi and Exogi for an authentic taste of rustic village life.
 Let your curiosity be your guide, as no matter where you choose to explore, you’ll be rewarded with stunning views.